-Work on the BRT project element of this application has already begun with the Locally Preferred Alternative being selected in the AA Study.
-The preliminary engineering and environmental clearance / documentation is scheduled to begin in October 2018.
-Preliminary engineering will begin during the NEPA phase of the project in support of the NEPA document.
-After FTA review and approval of the NEPA document in May 2019, approximately 2 months is needed for additional design and engineering work to prepare the right-of-way acquisition plans.
-The right-of-way acquisition will be completed by June 2020.
+Work on the BRT project that is the subject of this application has already begun with the Locally Preferred Alternative being selected in the AA Study.
+The environmental clearance documentation is underway.
+Preliminary engineering in support of the NEPA document is underway.
+After FTA review and approval of the NEPA document in May 2020, approximately 2 months is needed for additional design and engineering work to prepare the right-of-way acquisition plans.
+The right-of-way acquisition will be completed by April 2021.
 Final design will occur concurrent with the right-of-way acquisition.
-Based on a second FTA review and approval date of August 2020, the final construction obligation of funds will occur prior to September 30, 2020.
-Construction activities will take place over the next 45 months, concluding in March 2024.
-Systems testing will take 9 months and revenue service is anticipated to begin in January 2025.
-The Memphis Innovation Corridor (BRT) project schedule is summarized in Figure 8.
+Based on a second FTA review and approval date of March 2021, the final construction obligation of funds will occur prior to September 30, 2021.
+Construction activities will take place over the next 45 months, concluding in March 2025.
+Systems testing will take 9 months and revenue service is anticipated to begin in January 2026.
+The Memphis Innovation Corridor (BRT) project schedule is summarized in Figure 7.

-Figure 8 - Project Schedule
+Figure 7 - Project Schedule